dasp1983/windows-prompt/README.md

 ## About:

 Commands to change Windows command prompt.
+For all users, or just to the local user.

 ## Screenshot: